darktable-org/dtdocs/content/module-reference/processing-modules/white-balance.md

 : For convenience the final four modes can also be set by clicking on one of the buttons above the **_setting_** drop-down.

 finetune
 : Finetune specific white balance preset from camera.
 Only shown if available.
 Direction of adjustment is dependent on provided presets.
-If your camera doesn't have white balance presets available, check https://github.com/darktable-org/darktable/wiki/White-balance-presets to see how to submit your own.
+If your camera doesn't have white balance presets available, check [this guide](https://github.com/darktable-org/darktable/wiki/White-balance-presets) to see how to submit your own.

 ### channel coefficients